Sebastian-/Log-Analysis/README.md

 ## Setup and Usage

-Run the following command to setup the database
+Run the following command to setup the database.

 `psql -d news -f newsdata.sql`

-Create the required views then simply call
+Create the required views then call.

 `python log-analysis.py`